Of copulas, quantiles, ranks and spectra: An $L_1$-approach to spectral analysis: Introduction

-which he called Laplace spectrum.
-He constructed an asymptotically unbiased estimator for a quantity which differs from $f_{0,0}(\omega_j)$ by a factor involving $1/(F_Y'(0))^2$ (here $\omega_j$ denotes the $j$th Fourier frequency) and extended these results to arbitrary quantiles (see \citet{Li2011}).
-An important drawback of this method consists in the fact that it requires estimates of the quantity $F_Y'(0)$ in order to obtain an estimate of the Laplace spectrum.
-Moreover, \citet{Li2008,Li2011} does not prove consistency of a smoothed version of his estimates.
-Very recently, \citet{Hagemann2011} proposed an alternative method to estimate the Laplace spectrum (called {\it quantile spectrum} by this author), which is based on an estimate of a linearization of \citet{Li2008}'s statistic.
-This approach does not suffer from the drawbacks of \citet{Li2008}'s method and yields consistent estimates avoiding estimation of the {marginal} density.
-On the other hand this {method} does not allow a direct interpretation in terms of (weighted) absolute deviation estimates. \\ In order to obtain a complete description of the two-dimensional distributions at lag $k$, \citet{Hong1999} introduced the {\it generalized spectrum} defined as the covariance ${\rm Cov} (e^{{\rm i}x_1Y_t}, e^{{\rm i}x_2Y_{t+k}})$, and this approach was used by \citet{ChungHong2007} to test for directional pedictability.
-Recently, \citet{LeeRao2011} considered a Fourier transform of the differences between the joint density of the pairs $(Y_t, Y_{t-k})$ and the product of the two marginal densities to investigate serial dependence.
+the collection of which he calls the \textit{Laplace spectrum}.
+He constructs an asymptotically unbiased estimator for a quantity which differs from $f_{0,0}(\omega_j)$ ($\omega_j$ the $j$th Fourier frequency) by a factor involving $1/(F'(0))^2$ and, in Li \cite{Li2011}, extends his results to arbitrary quantiles.
+An important drawback of Li's method is that it requires estimates of the quantity $F'(0)$ in order to obtain an estimate of the Laplace spectrum; moreover, the consistency of a smoothed version of his estimates is not established. {More recently}, Hagemann \cite{Hagemann2011} proposed an alternative method to estimate the Laplace spectrum (called {\it quantile spectrum} by this author), which is based on the estimation of a linearization of Li \cite {Li2008}'s statistic.
+This approach does not suffer from the drawbacks of Li's method, and yields consistent estimates avoiding estimation of the {marginal} density; on the other hand, it does not allow a direct interpretation in terms of (weighted) absolute deviation estimates.

+In order to obtain a complete description of the two-dimensional distributions at lag $k$, Hong \cite{Hong1999} introduced a {\it generalized spectrum} defined as the covariance $\operatorname{Cov} (\mathrm{e}^{{\rm i}x_1Y_t}, \mathrm{e}^{{\rm i}x_2Y_{t+k}})$; this concept was used by Chung and Hong \cite{ChungHong2007} to test for directional predictability.
+Recently, Lee and Rao \cite{LeeRao2011} considered a Fourier transform of the differences between the joint density of the pairs $(Y_t, Y_{t-k})$ and the product of their marginal densities to investigate serial dependence.
 Unlike ours, these methods are not invariant with respect to transformations of the marginal distributions.

-Finally, there exist some recent proposals to use pair-copula constructions to describe dependencies in the time-domain. \citet{DommaEtAl2009} assumed a first-order Markov process, such that only distributions of pairs $(Y_t, Y_{t+1})$ at lag $k=1$ need to be considered. \citet{SmithEtAl2010} decomposed the distribution at a point in time, conditional upon the past, into the product of a sequence of bivariate copula densities and the marginal density, known as D-vine by \citet{BedfordCooke2002}.
+Finally, there exist some recent proposals using pair-copula constructions to describe dependencies in the time-domain.
+Domma, Giordano and Perri \cite{DommaEtAl2009} assume first-order Markov dependence, so that only distributions of pairs $(Y_t, Y_{t+1})$ at lag $k=1$ need to be considered.
+Smith \textit{et~al.} \cite{SmithEtAl2010} decompose the distribution at a point in time, conditional upon the past, into the product of a sequence of bivariate copula densities and the marginal density, known as D-vine (Bedford and Cooke \cite{BedfordCooke2002}).